-In this section, we describe the material components of our executive compensation program for our named executive officers whose compensation is displayed in the 2016 Summary Compensation Table and the other compensation tables contained in this proxy statement.
+In this section, we describe the material components of our executive compensation program for our named executive officers whose compensation is displayed in the 2017 Summary Compensation Table and the other compensation tables contained in this proxy statement.
 We also provide an overview of our executive compensation philosophy and we explain how and why the Compensation Committee arrives at specific compensation policies and decisions.

-Our 2016 named executive officers are our Co-Chief Executive Officers ("Co-CEOs"), principal financial officer and the three other most highly compensated executive officers employed at the end of 2016.
+Our 2017 named executive officers are our Co-Chief Executive Officers ("Co-CEOs"), principal financial officer and the three other most highly compensated executive officers employed at the end of 2017.
 These persons include:

-Carl H. Lindner III Co-Chief Executive Officer and Co-President (Co-Principal Executive Officer)
+- Carl H. Lindner III

+Co-Chief Executive Officer and Co-President (Co-Principal Executive Officer)

-S. Craig Lindner Co-Chief Executive Officer and Co-President (Co-Principal Executive Officer)
+- S. Craig Lindner Co-Chief Executive Officer and Co-President (Co-Principal Executive Officer)

-Joseph E. (Jeff) Consolino Executive Vice President and Chief Financial Officer (Principal Financial Officer)
+- Joseph E. (Jeff) Consolino Executive Vice President and Chief Financial Officer (Principal Financial Officer)

-• John B. Berding President of American Money Management
+- John B. Berding

+President of American Money Management

-Michelle A. Gillis Senior Vice President and Chief Administrative Officer
+- Michelle A. Gillis

+Senior Vice President and Chief Administrative Officer

-Vito C. Peraino Senior Vice President and General Counsel
+- Vito C. Peraino

+Senior Vice President and General Counsel

-Compensation and Corporate Policy Updates For 2016
+Recent Compensation and Corporate Policy Updates

-- Double-Trigger Vesting: The Company implemented a double-trigger-vesting provision upon a change in control effective for all award grants beginning with 2016 awards. - Discontinue Stock Options: Beginning with the 2016 customary broad-based annual grant of equity awards to employees, including executive officers, the Compensation Committee discontinued awarding stock options and began awarding solely restricted shares that cliff-vest after four years. - No New Awards under Senior Executive Equity Bonus Plan: The Company ceased granting new equity awards under the Senior Executive Equity Bonus Plan.
-The plan will terminate following payment, if any, for the three-year performance period ending December 31, 2017 related to the final awards under the plan made in 2015. - Cash-Based Senior Executive Long Term Incentive Compensation Plan: The Company adopted, and the shareholders approved, the Senior Executive Long Term Incentive Compensation Plan which is designed to approximate award amounts and criteria under the Senior Executive Equity Bonus Plan with awards payable in cash as opposed to common stock. - Limit on Co-CEO Perquisites: The Compensation Committee adopted a policy limiting Company perquisites to the Co-CEOs, excluding aircraft, retirement plan and health savings account company match, to \$500,000. - Simplification of Performance Metrics: The Compensation Committee decreased the number of performance metrics under the performance component of the Annual Senior Executive Bonus Plan from the historical six to eight metrics to two key metrics which drive annual shareholder value property and casualty insurance earnings and annuity earnings.
+- Double-Trigger Vesting: The Company implemented a double-trigger-vesting provision upon a change in control effective for all award grants beginning with 2016 awards. - Discontinue Stock Options: Beginning with the 2016 customary broad-based annual grant of equity awards to employees, including executive officers, the Compensation Committee discontinued awarding stock options and began awarding solely restricted shares that cliff-vest after four years. - Termination of Senior Executive Equity Bonus Plan: The Company terminated the Senior Executive Equity Bonus Plan following the payment of awards for the three-year performance period ended December 31, 2017. - Cash-Based Senior Executive Long Term Incentive Compensation Plan: The Company adopted, and the shareholders approved, the Senior Executive Long Term Incentive Compensation Plan, with awards payable in cash, to replace the Senior Executive Equity Bonus Plan, which provided that awards were payable in Company shares. - Limit on Co-CEO Perquisites: Beginning in 2016, the Compensation Committee adopted a policy limiting Company perquisites to the Co-CEOs, excluding aircraft, retirement plan and health savings account company match, to \$500,000. - Focus of Performance Metrics: The Compensation Committee streamlined the metrics under the performance component of the Annual Senior Executive Bonus Plan, retaining the core operating earnings per share component and replacing the other components with two key metrics which drive annual shareholder value-property and casualty insurance earnings and annuity earnings.